 - When you email us, please do not send an additional copy of the information by mail unless specifically requested. - When emailing information, it may not be necessary to complete the form and attach it; you may use free-form to give us the necessary information.
-Please refer to the form in the Clerks Handbook to be sure you include all pertinent data. - All Nominations forms must be used. - ‡ 2021 ONLY: Due to the postponement of General Assembly, no new permanent committee nominations are accepted, so no new 059 or 060 should be submitted. - When in doubt about where to send a form, you are welcome to make use of records@pcanet.org for all communication to the PCA Stated Clerk's Office.
+Please refer to the form in the Clerks Handbook to be sure you include all pertinent data. \All Nominations forms must be used. - When in doubt about where to send a form, you are welcome to make use of records@pcanet.org for all communication to the PCA Stated Clerk's Office.

-Form ОК to Sen d by Comments/ Number and Name Email Mail Portal Special Instructions Minu tes, Rolls, Standing Rules for RPR Х Major changes were made in 2019 to RAO 16 to how RPR materials are submitted.
-Rolls Х Χ Х 005 Presbytery Information Form Х Х 021 Presbytery Enrollment Report Form х Х 022 Official Change of Presbytery Rolls Ministers Х х Х Be sure to send a copy to the dismissing or receiving presbytery when a transfer is being reported.
-023 Official Change of Presbytery Rolls Churches Х Χ Х 024 Addre Official Change of Presbytery Rolls Names- esses-Phones Х Х Х 025 Ministerial Biographical Data х Х 026 Supplemental Ministerial Biographical Form х Х Overt ures (see 047 for Format) х Х Signed original by mail or scan by email; also request Word file by email 049 Votin BCO Amendments Sent Down to Presbyteries for Х х Signed original by mail or scan by email 053 RPR Report of Appointees to Nominating Committee and Х Х Signed original by mail or emailed PDF 059 Summary of Nominations‡ Х Х Signed original by mail or emailed PDF 060 Nominee Biographical Form‡ Х Х Signed original by mail or emailed PDF 064 Report of Appointees to CoC - odd Х Х Signed original by mail or emailed PDF 065 Report of Appointees to CoC - even Х Х Signed original by mail or emailed PDF 067 Report of Appointees as Floor Clerk & Communion Elder X х X Signed original by mail or emailed PDF
+Form OK to Send by d by Comments/ Number and Name Email Mail Portal Special Instructions Minut tes, Rolls, Standing Rules for RPR x Major changes were made in 2019 to RAO 16 to how RPR materials are submitted.
+Rolls х х х 021 Presbytery Enrollment Report Form х х 022 Official Change of Presbytery Rolls Ministers x x х Be sure to send a copy to the dismissing or receiving presbytery when a transfer is being reported.
+023 Official Change of Presbytery Rolls Churches х Х Х 024 Addre Official Change of Presbytery Rolls Names- esses-Phones x х х 025 Ministerial Biographical Data х х 026 Supplemental Ministerial Biographical Form х х Overt ures (see 047 for Format) x х Signed original by mail or scan by email; also request Word file by email 049 Votin BCO Amendments Sent Down to Presbyteries for g x x Signed original by mail or scan by email 053 RPR Report of Appointees to Nominating Committee and х х Signed original by mail or emailed PDF 059 Summary of Nominations х Х Signed original by mail or emailed PDF 060 Nominee Biographical Form Х Х Signed original by mail or emailed PDF 064 Report of Appointees to CoC - odd х х Signed original by mail or emailed PDF 065 Report of Appointees to CoC - even х х Signed original by mail or emailed PDF 067 Report of Appointees as Floor Clerk & Communion Elder х х х Signed original by mail or emailed PDF

-^{}All Nominations forms must be used.
+\All Nominations forms must be used.